Thrift Shop Inspiration

 Later that year, I found out about podcasts.
 I was looking for a way to download Dave’s radio show without using up all my data and because I couldn’t get a decent signal at work.
 I don’t remember the exact details, but I came across “So Money” with Farnoosh Torabi.
 Farnoosh had some amazing guests whose podcasts I still listen to today.
 I first heard Mr. Money Mustache, which led to the Mad Fientist, which in turn led to ChooseFI, and so on.

-ChooseFI quickly became one of my favorite podcasts.
-There was something encouraging about Brad and Jonathan bringing on different guests and helping me build my own FI journey as it was developing.
+ChooseFI quickly became a favorite podcast.
+There was something encouraging about Brad and Jonathan bringing on different guests and helping me progress.
 I felt they didn’t say only one way was the right way.
 As the podcast was growing, I felt less guilty about diverting away from Dave Ramsey and switching to value-based spending.
 I was able to pay off debt and save money according to my situation as I saw fit.

 I was still working for the same employer from 2013.
 Although I was paying minimums on debt, I wasn’t paying off any debts.
 Because my income was low, it felt like I was chipping away, but couldn’t completely wipe away my debts.
 The student loan I took out for my MBA just seemed impossible.
 I had been on the income-based repayment plan since I started paying on it and I am still on that plan more than four years later.